zeitspace/zeitbook-frontend/steps/03-push-notifications.md

+## Arriving late?

+You can start from this step by cloning this repository and checking out the `step-3` branch, or by [downloading the code as a ZIP file](https://github.com/zeitspace/zeitbook-frontend/archive/step-3.zip).

 # Push notifications

 Push notifications are great for keeping users engaged with your application.
 Here, we'll use [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) to display push notifications when someone comments on your post or comments on a post that you've also commented on.